 So, you go down the stairs even more guarded the next time, but that causes even more knee pain.

 But if you can get over the fear and just try to go down the stairs faster, it's likely that you'll have less knee pain going down the stairs!

 Don't forget about your ankles and hips.
 As mentioned above, hip weakness and/or ankle flexibility can make your knees hurt when going down stairs.

-If no one has ever ruled out your hip or ankle out as factors contributing to your knee pain, we'd be happy to offer you a FREE Discovery Visit in the office, or a Telehealth Virtual Visit online so that you can find out what's wrong, and what you can do to be able to go up and down the stairs without knee pain!
+If no one has ever ruled out your hip or ankle out as factors contributing to your knee pain, we'd be happy to offer you a FREE Discovery Visit in the office so that you can find out what's wrong, and what you can do to be able to go up and down the stairs without knee pain.

 Want More Useful Tips on How To Keep Your Knees Healthy